-Working independently and with arts organizations such as Inner City Angels, Coco Collective, Por Amor, and La Muse Art Studio, she has delivered hundreds of arts education programs reaching thousands of learners across southern Ontario.
+In my arts education practice, I endeavour to foster African cultural literacy, catalyze agency, and nurture Black self-love.
+Working independently and with arts organizations such as Inner City Angels, Coco Collective, Por Amor, and La Muse Art Studio, I have delivered hundreds of African cultural arts education projects and performances reaching thousands of elementary, secondary and post-secondary learners across southern Ontario.

-Mosa has received numerous arts and academic grants, awards, and scholarships, and is a graduate of OCADU and the School of the Toronto Dance Theatre, with studies at the Parsons School of Design and the Royal Conservatory of Music.
-She has received teachings from African and Indigenous Elders from the Yoruba, Dagara, Shona, and Anishinaabe spiritual traditions, and is an initiated Sacred Leader of Sacred Women International.
-She holds an MES from York University’s Faculty of Environmental Studies with a focus on socially-engaged art, performance, and ritual practices of the African diaspora.
+I have received numerous arts and academic grants, awards, and scholarships, and am a graduate of OCADU and the School of the Toronto Dance Theatre, with studies at the Parsons School of Design and the Royal Conservatory of Music.
+I have received teachings from African and Indigenous Elders from the Yoruba, Dagara, Shona, and Anishinaabe spiritual traditions, and am an initiated Sacred Leader of Sacred Women International.
+I hold an MES from York University’s Faculty of Environmental Studies, with my Major Research Portfolio featured in the FES Outstanding Graduate Paper Series.